resola-ai/jobs/qa/readme.md

 ## Requirements

-- Proven work experience in software development
+- +5 years proven work experience as a Senior Quality Assurance Engineer
-- Proven work experience as a Senior Quality Assurance engineer
+- Communicate clearly and effectively at all levels in English
 - Strong knowledge of software QA methodologies, tools and processes
 - Experience in writing clear, concise and comprehensive test plans and test cases
 - Hands-on experience with both white box and black box testing